EarthSystemDiagnostics/hamstr/README.md

 By default **hamstr** runs with three Markov chains and these can be run in parallel.
 This code will assign 3 (processor) cores as long as the machine has at least 3.
-The number of cores can also be set for specfic calls of the `hamstr` function using the `cores` argument.
+The number of cores can also be set for specific calls of the `hamstr` function using the `cores` argument.

 ``` r